 Families often find themselves stuck between a rock and a hard place trying to figure out how to pay for college after receiving financial aid from their preferred schools.
 That's because there's usually a significant gap between what the school costs annually (in terms of tuition, books, and student housing) and the financial aid available to an incoming student.

-financial aid offers from their preferred colleges.
-In most cases, there is a gap between what the school costs and the financial aid offered.
-This gap can be covered through scholarships, student loans or personal savings.
+This gap can be covered through scholarships, student loans, or personal savings.
 Some families have saved money for this purpose through UGMA (Uniform Gift to Minors Act) and UTMA (Uniform Transfer to Minors Act) custodial accounts.

-These vehicles initially reigned supreme over the college savings market until the creation of Section 529 accounts in 1996.
-Since that time, most families choose Section 529 plans for their combination of tax benefits and parental control over the assets.
-It’s no surprise then that many parents and grandparents who previously utilized UGMA and UTMA custodial accounts may feel a little cheated.
+UGMA and UTMA reigned supreme over the college savings market until the creation of Section 529 accounts in 1996.
+Since that time, most families choose Section 529 plans rather than UGMA or UTMA funds, as they offer a combination of tax benefits and parental control over the fund's assets.
+Given the popularity of these newer investment choices, it’s no surprise then that many parents and grandparents (who previously utilized UGMA and UTMA custodial accounts) may feel a little cheated.

-Hence, a question often asked by parents who have invested in a UTMA or UGMA accounts is whether they can convert their account to a Section 529 plan.
-Although the answer is “Yes,” this conversion does come with some possible catches.
+Hence, a question often asked by parents who have invested in a UTMA or UGMA accounts is whether they can convert their investment to a Section 529 plan.
+The short answer is “yes," but this conversion has lots of important details to consider.

 Control of the Assets